ctestagrose/Distributed-Operating-Systems-Projects/Project_Two/README.md

 3. **Coordinator Actor**
     - Spawns the requested number of workers.
     - Creates the requested topology with the spawned workers.
-    - The Coordinator then tells a worker to either start propogating a rumor or start push-sum
+    - The Coordinator then tells a worker to either start propogating a rumor or start push-sum.
+    - If the algorithm is push-sum each worker starts with quantities s and w.
 4. **Worker Actors**
     - If Gossip is the algorithm: Workers will randomly select a neighbor and tell that worker the rumor.
-    - If Push-Sum: Workers will randomly select a worker and push
+(This algorithm is considered converged when each actor has received the rumor 3 times)
+    - If Push-Sum: Workers will randomly select a worker and halve its values of s and w.
+Half is kept and the other half if sent to the other worker.
+The receiving worker will then add these values to their own and repeat the process.
+(This algorithm is considered converged when the ratio of s and w for each actor has not changed for 10 messages received)

 ### Usage
 Navigate to the project directory and run the following command